Relive Your Favourite Anime Moments at These Stunning Real Life Locations | campus.sg

 anime locations

 When watching an anime, it’s hard not to be mesmerised by the beauty of the settings and backdrop.
-From the busy Tokyo streets to traditional heritage sites, here are some of the real-world locations that have inspired the gorgeous settings we see in some of our favourite anime titles.
+It’s no surprise that some of these gorgeous works of art can inspire us to visit Japan, or even buy products featured in them.
+From the busy Tokyo streets to traditional heritage sites, here are some of the real life anime locations that have inspired the gorgeous settings we see in some of our favourite anime titles.

 5 Centimeters Per Second” | Tanegashima Space Center, Kagoshima Prefecture